 If you have a busy schedule and just can’t seem to make it to class, ClassPass also gives access to thousands of video workouts wherever you may be and whenever you want.
 Their blog helps members lead up to their first workout, as well as their 101 video series.

 So that’s a wrap on ClassPass.
-Working out has never been easier whether you live in NYC, Chicago or anywhere in the USA.
+Working out has never been easier in Classpass NYC, Los Angeles, and Chicago or anywhere in the USA.
 With hundreds of classes, from barre, yoga, cycling, and more (ahem, streaming workout videos) just a few clicks away, there is no excuse to not work out, get fit, and see results.
 Let’s be real, why wouldn’t you get ClassPass?
 It finds the classes and workouts you want, wherever and whenever you want, at an affordable price.
 So sign up for your first 2-week trial right now and get fit!